4 steps to launch your digital download from scratch (+ Free checklist)

 Which is where this article comes in.

 (Don’t have time to read through it?
 No problem.
-You can grab a free checklist with the same steps over this-a-way.)
+You can grab a free checklist with the same steps over this-a-way .)

 To help you get off the ground and go for the moon -- or whatever your celestial body of choice is -- we’ve come up with a step-by-step guide for launching your digital downloads.
+Note that while many of these strategies will work with other product types, such as memberships and online courses, this guide was written with the digital download in mind.
+The formulas for launching online courses and memberships vary slightly.

 Do you want a fast or free product launch?